-Moving to a new country can be daunting and at the same time exciting.
+Moving abroad can be daunting and at the same time exciting.
 Even after moving to three countries over the past years there are things I wish I knew before moving abroad.
 Here are some tips that I have learned along the way and that can hopefully aide you for your upcoming international move.

 1. It can be a Headache finding somewhere to live